 The best time for leaf peeping is October through November, with ideal temperatures and the foliage growing more golden as November approaches.
 Passengers can choose to enjoy the breathtaking scenery from luxurious coaches or open-air viewing cars.
 And the fall fun continues on board the train seasonal specialties crafted by the bartenders to keep the journey festive.

-Verde Canyon Railroad:
+Verde Canyon Railroad: Website

 Address: 300 N. Broadway, Clarkdale AZ 86324